-This document describes how to differentiate between Trident-based and Typhoon-based line cards on a Cisco Aggregation Services Router (ASR) 9000 Series, and describes some additional types of line cards.
+This document describes how to differentiate between Trident-based, Typhoon-based, and Tomahawk-based line cards on a Cisco Aggregation Services Router (ASR) 9000 Series, and describes some additional types of line cards.

-The terms Trident-based and Typhoon-based are often used in discussions about features, route-scale, architecture, and general troubleshooting of packet flows on an ASR 9000 Series router.
-This section describes the differences between these two types of ASR line cards.
+The terms Trident-based, Typhoon-based, and Tomahawk-based are often used in discussions about features, route-scale, architecture, and general troubleshooting of packet flows on an ASR 9000 Series router.
+This section describes the differences between these types of ASR line cards.

 Trident-Based Line Cards

 The first generation of the Cisco ASR 9000 Series Ethernet line cards are often referred to as Trident-based (or Ethernet) line cards.
 The term comes from the Network Processors (NPs) that are used on these line cards.

 You can easily identify Trident-based line cards, because there are only three types: